my8100/scrapyd-cluster-on-heroku/README.md

     - Free
     - Scalable (with the help of [ScrapydWeb](https://github.com/my8100/scrapydweb))
  - Cons
-    - **Heroku APPs would be restarted (cycled) at least once per day** and any changes to the local filesystem will be deleted, so you need the external database to persist data.
+    - **Heroku apps would be restarted (cycled) at least once per day** and any changes to the local filesystem will be deleted, so you need the external database to persist data.
 Check out [devcenter.heroku.com](https://devcenter.heroku.com/articles/dynos#restarting) for more info.